 There’s no question we enjoyed what we picked, but one glass of wine chosen entirely at random after 14 hours of flying, a 30 minute cab ride, and 20 minutes of being surprisingly lost is likely not representative of the region’s best.

-Having loved the wine tours we have taken all over the world, we booked a daylong tour through Viator.com with Walkabout Florence.
+Having loved the wine tours we have taken all over the world, we booked a daylong Tuscany wine tour through Viator.com with Walkabout Florence.

 Twenty minutes before our tour was scheduled to depart we arrived at our meeting point to find Alessandro, our guide, holding a sign for our tour (called a Wine and Food Safari- “Do you think we’ll see wine and cheese interacting in their natural habitat?”
 I quipped to Adam as we got into our tour van).
 By 9 AM, our group of 10 were leaving Florence behind and heading off to our first tasting in the vineyards of Tuscany.

 Our first stop of the day was Principe Corsini, where our morning kicked off with a tour of the estate and a lesson in winemaking.
 While we have seen how wine is produced as part of many tours, this lesson stuck out because of the history associated with the Corsini family; they have been in the wine business since 1602.
 We had an opportunity to see both the tried and true processes as well as the more modern technology that makes life just a little easier for the winemakers.
 The historic wine cellar was a highlight for us; for more than 400 years wine has come from that space, which is just incredible to us- times change, people change, the world itself changes, yet for four centuries Tuscany has been able to count on wine coming from that cellar.
 Not a bad legacy!